Post

 Create a new HTTP POST in Postman with the following settings:

-• GET: http://localhost:7071/authenticated
+• GET: https://localhost:7071/authenticated

 • This is the same function app to test if authenteication is working.
 You can substitue this for your application.